MStylesMS/ParadoxFX/docs/PR_VIDEO_QUE.md

   duration_s: <number|null>,
   watched_s: <number>,          // accumulated active playback
   position_s: <number|undefined>,// alias for watched_s (only if not natural?) optional; may omit if equal
+  loop_iterations: <number|undefined>, // Number of complete loops if video was looping
   queue_remaining: <int>,        // after dequeueing completion
   ts: '<iso8601>'
   // If error: